Nowaaru/suwariyomi-sources/README.md

 It's an arduous process for those who don't go through the process frequently, so buckle up!

+1. Change to the [`dist`](https://github.com/Nowaaru/suwariyomi-sources/tree/dist) repository.
-1. Download any source you want.
+2. Download any source you want.
-2. Navigate to your application data folder - **not** the install folder.
+3. Navigate to your application data folder - **not** the install folder.

    - In Windows, this should be `%APPDATA%/Suwariyomi`.